 And with these matches completed, it proved many points.
 There were highlights, expected finishes and some that were not so expected.
 Not many expected the Blues to score 50 points, and less who believed the Force could stay within six points of the Waratahs.

 A total of 508 points were scored, 58 tries.
 The home sides scoring 202 points/the away team 306–and there were five away winning teams.
-It was not a good week for the home sides, but with an average winners score against them of 37 points, which only goes to show that Super Rugby is still ‘all about that Attack!’
+It was not a good week for the home sides, but with an average winners score against them of 37 points, which only goes to show that Super Rugby Round One was still ‘all about that Attack!’

 — Fox Sports Lab (@FoxSportsLab) February 28, 2017

 Besides those outstanding performances, there were others.
 The statistics will provide interest for many across the season, but with only one game played, little can be gained from over-study.
 The one primary point which is constant from 2016–bonus points.